heuralux/.github/profile/README.md

 Our north star is simple — take a dense, opaque problem and resolve it into a solution a person can understand at a glance and use with confidence.
 We'd rather ship one tool that genuinely improves your life than ten that merely add noise and distraction.
+-->

+## Who we are

+This all started because I couldn't find products that hit the sweet spot I was looking for — ones that respected my privacy and still let me automate the parts of my day worth automating.
+Sometimes if you want it done right, you have to do it yourself.
+So I did, and Heuralux grew out of that.

 The name says the rest: **HEURISKO** — *to discover* — and **LUX** — *light*.
 The age of AI is full of hype and shadows.
 We aim to cut through the noise to deliver helpful innovations.

-Honestly, this all started because I couldn't find products that hit the sweet spot I was looking for — ones that respected my privacy and still let me automate the parts of my day worth automating.
-Sometimes if you want it done right, you have to do it yourself.
-So I did, and Heuralux grew out of that.

 <br>